Literary Elements: Rhyme Scheme and Personification

 As a literary device, personification is the projection of characteristics that normally belong only to humans onto inanimate objects, animals, deities, or forces of nature.
 These characteristics can include verbs of actions that only humans do or adjectives that describe a human condition.

-When you are finished add it to the poetry section of you Poetry Notebook.
+- When you are finished add it to the poetry section of your Poetry Notebook.